Mā Telugu Talliki

-"Mā Telugu Talliki" (Note: /te/; "To Our Mother Telugu") is the official state song of the Indian state of Andhra Pradesh.
+"Mā Telugu Talliki" (Note: /te/; lit.
+'To Our Mother Telugu') is the official state song of the Indian state of Andhra Pradesh.
 The main subject of the song, Mother Telugu, is portrayed as a sacred symbol of the Telugu people.

-Many schools and government events start with this song.

 Background

 The words of the song were written by Shankarambāḍi Sundarācāri, and it was composed and sung by Ṭanguṭūri Sūryakumāri for the 1942 Telugu film Deena Bandhu, which starred V. Nagayya but was released as a private label by the artist.